FASB to hold roundtable on CECL

 The Financial Accounting Standards Board (FASB) will hold a roundtable discussion on its current expected credit loss (CECL) model during the first quarter, even as staff members continue preparations for finalizing the standard in early 2016.

-“We don’t yet have the details, but expect to announce them sometime in early January 2016,” FASB spokeswoman Christine Klimek told Sageworks in an email.
+“We don’t yet have the details, but expect to announce them sometime in early January 2016,” FASB spokeswoman Christine Klimek told Abrigo in an email.

 The focus of the roundtable discussion will be small community banks, she added, and speakers will include representatives of that community.